Leesa Sapira Hybrid vs Saatva Mattress

 Given its firmness level, Leesa Hybrid is also a nice pick for certain hot sleepers.
 It doesn’t have cooling properties, but the coils help with airflow and the firmness is such that you spend more time laying on top of the bed, rather than nestling into it (if that makes any sense to you).
 It might not be our number one pick for hot sleepers, but it’s among the beds that are a suitable options—alongside Saatva’s “Luxury Firm” and “Firm” models.

 If you’re a strict side sleeper that weighs under 200 lb, let me stop you here.
 Leesa Hybrid might be a wonderfully nice mattress, but it’s not for you.
-In general, this is a bed for stomach, back, and combination sleepers.
-It’s actually one of our favorites.
+In general, this is a bed is good for all sleep styles, meaning side, stomach, back, and combo sleepers should be equally happy with Leesa Sapira Hybrid.

-If you spend the majority of your night on your stomach or back, Leesa Hybrid is the obvious choice.
 Saatva has options for you, but Leesa Hybrid is definitely going to be hard to beat because of those top comfort layers.
-You can freely rotate between positions and even spend some time on your side because while there’s plenty of support, the pressure relief is there as well—just not as much as with a soft and plush mattress.
+You can freely rotate between positions and even spend some time on your side because while there’s plenty of support, the pressure relief is there as well—just not as much as with a truly soft and plush mattress.

 As nice as Saatva is, you’d expect it to cost closer to $2,000 and retail for a few hundred dollars more than Leesa Hybrid.
 That’s not a criticism of Leesa Hybrid—it’s a fantastic bed—but Saatva looks like it belongs in a high-end, five-star hotel.